-Let us first imagine an ancestral metapopulation with two heritable male phenotypes A and B. There is no initial female preference for one of these male phenotypes, but some heritable (genetic or non-genetic) variation in females' tendency to copy others.
+Let us first imagine an ancestral metapopulation with two heritable male phenotypes A and B. There is no initial female preference for one of these male phenotypes, but some inclusively heritable (due to the inheritance of genetic or non-genetic information) variation in females' tendency to copy others.
 In a given subpopulation, chance may sometimes lead to more females mating with, for instance, A males.
 As soon as such a majority becomes detectable, copier females tend to mate more often with A males.
 As a result, they will tend to have A sons and daughters that tend to copy the choices of their elders, implying that they reject B males (left panel, Fig. 2).
 At the scale of the subpopulation, this reinforces both the proportion of A males and the tendency to socially learn to prefer A males.
 On the other hand, females of the initial subpopulation choosing B males (i.e., mostly non-copiers) would have B sons and mostly non-copier daughters that mate randomly with A and B males.
 So, at the beginning, while copier females tend to amplify the proportion of A males and the tendency to copy, non-copier females produce 50% of A and 50% of B sons, while producing non-copier daughters.

 Thus, at the scale of the subpopulation, locally both the proportion of A males and of copier females slowly increase with a rate that accelerates with the proportions of copier females in a kind of snowball effect.
 As a result, non-copier females mating with B males will have B sons that will be more and more socially unsexy over the course of generations.
 On the other hand, copier females mating with A males are more and more favoured (left panel, Fig. 2).
-In summary, at the local scale, this process transitorily selects for A males, and for social learning in mate choice, as social learning becomes neutral after the local disappearance of the B male phenotype (see simulations in the left panel of Fig. 3).
+In summary, at the local scale, this process transitorily selects for A males, and for social learning in mate choice.
+This process, however, is transitory because social learning becomes neutral after the local disappearance of the B male phenotype (see simulations in the left panel of Fig. 3).
 Note that even if the two male phenotypes initially did not differ in terms of fitness, the trait soon quits neutrality because of the social transmission of mating preferences in females.
 This is the runaway process.

 Now, this logic unfolding within a single subpopulation should simply transitorily select for females preferring A males.
-However, at the scale of a metapopulation, which consists of subpopulations connected by dispersing individuals, in some subpopulations selection would favour females mating with A by chance (left panel, Fig. 2), and in others subpopulations females mating with B males (right panel, Fig. 2).
+Nonetheless, that transitory phase probably generated a correlation between male trait and female preference for it.
+As this correlation is likely to persist for some time after the disappearance of B males, this implies that if dispersing B males enter that local population the fisher runaway process will immediately resume.
+In fact, at the scale of a metapopulation, which consists of subpopulations connected by dispersing individuals, in some subpopulations selection would favour females mating with A by chance (left panel, Fig. 2), and in others subpopulations females mating with B males (right panel, Fig. 2).
 In such a system, dispersal hampers the local evolution of a heritable preference for A, and favours conformity, as immigrants detecting the local preference and conforming to it have higher fitness (right panel Fig. 2, and Fig. 3).
 Hence, it is the spatial structure of the metapopulation with individuals dispersing among subpopulations that generates selection for the more integrated rule of 'mate with males of the locally preferred phenotype', i.e., for conformity.